 We have long engaged our pupils in tackling any bullying at school including the appointment of Anti Bullying Stars.
-In 2021, we carried out our first anti-bulling survey with all our pupils and have used this to develop our Anti Bullying Charter and an action plan.
+Annual anti-bulling surveys take place with all our pupils and outcomes are used to develop and update our Anti Bullying Charter and an action plan.
 Further information can be found on the school website here.